ErpNetDocs/tech/modules/crm/pricing/product-prices/concepts/determine-product-price.md

 - a product price valid only for a specific price list;
 - a product price valid only for a specific quantity range.

-To determine the applicable product price in a specific business context, ERP.net evaluates the available product prices against the context data and then selects the best match.
+To determine the applicable product price in a specific business context, @@name evaluates the available product prices against the context data and then selects the best match.

 The determination has two stages:
-1. ERP.net filters the available product prices by applicability.
+1. @@name filters the available product prices by applicability.
-2. If more than one product price remains, ERP.net selects the best match according to the selection criteria.
+2. If more than one product price remains, @@name selects the best match according to the selection criteria.

 ## Context data used to determine the product price

-ERP.net determines the applicable product price based on data from the current sales context, typically provided by the current sales document and its lines.
+@@name determines the applicable product price based on data from the current sales context, typically provided by the current sales document and its lines.

 Some context data is required so that product price determination is possible.
 Other context data is used when available to narrow the selection.